 Absolutely not!
-We’re here to help you find the best dental clinic for your personal needs, oversee the entire process of getting dental care in Mexico, and if needed, we’re your advocate—and our services are always free to our patients.
+We’re here to help you find the best dental office for your personal needs, oversee the entire process of getting dental care in Mexico, and if needed, we’re your advocate—and our services are always free to our patients.
 And look at all we do for you:

 - Take all of the time needed to explain all of the ins and outs of getting your dental treatment in Mexico, including the documentation necessary and all logistics